Exeter-University-Sequencing-Facility/bioinformatic-enablers/index.md

 ## Pre-requisite knowledge

-There are no special pre-requisites for this, rather the items in this course will be refered to but subsequenc courses.
+There are no special pre-requisites for this, rather the items in this course will be refered to but subsequent courses.

 ## Workshop format